bnhopkins/RefugeesOnRails/Week 01- Introduction to the Web/README.md

 ## Tuesday
 - Your first HTML Page!
-⋅⋅- create an HTML Document
+  * create an HTML Document
-⋅⋅- open document in browser as a local file
+  * open document in browser as a local file
-⋅⋅- html tags
+  * html tags
-⋅⋅- css styles
+  * css styles

 ## Thurday
+- Continue HTML
-⋅⋅- classes and ids
+  * classes and ids
-⋅⋅- CSS Styling
+- CSS Styling